zanuka/leaderport-core-ui/docs/backend-setup.md

 ### Option 3: Google Cloud Platform with Valkey

-Google Cloud Platform offers a flexible infrastructure that can be used to host Valkey, providing a robust solution for your Valkran backend.
+Google Cloud Platform offers a flexible infrastructure that can be used to host Valkey, providing a robust solution for your LeaderPort backend.
 Here's how to set it up:

 1. Set up a Google Cloud Platform account:
    - Go to [cloud.google.com](https://cloud.google.com) and create an account if you don't have one.
-   - Create a new project for your Valkran application.
+   - Create a new project for your LeaderPort application.

 2. Create a Compute Engine instance for Valkey:
    - Navigate to the Compute Engine page in the GCP Console.